MithrilJS/ospec/README.md

 ### Function o.spy([Function fn])

-Returns a function that records the number of times it gets called, and its arguments
+Returns a function that records the number of times it gets called, and each call's arguments

 #### Number o.spy().callCount